Aaron-Junker/windows-uwp.de-de/hub/apps/desktop/modernize/modernize-wpf-tutorial-2.md

     <supportedOS Id="{8e0f7a12-bfb3-4fe8-b9a5-48fd50a15a9a}" />
     ```

-6. Suchen Sie in der Manifest-Datei nach dem `<application>` folgenden kommentierten Element.
+6. Suchen Sie in der Manifest-Datei nach folgendem kommentierten `<application>` Element.

     ```xml
     <!--